 - “(In)visible Borders: A (De)construction.”
 Presented at LAU to Architecture students within a symposium entitled Borders and hosted by the School of Architecture in Spring 2014.

 - “Occupied by Preoccupation: Monologue as Dialogue of Patience in William Shakespeare’s Hamlet and Martin Luther King’s The Trumpet of Conscience.”
 A presentation at Dialogue Under Occupation VI International Conference, Beirut, 2012.

 - “De-naissance: The Absent Male in Orientalist Paintings.”
 A brown-bag lecture at LAU in 2011.

-- M.A. in English Literature, 2002, American University of Beirut, Lebanon.
+- B.A. in English Literature, 1999, University of Balamand, Lebanon

 Lecturer of English and Cultural Studies